 High voltage transmission capacity needs can be met through a combination of co-location, reconductoring, and strategically sited new transmission corridors.
 The current high voltage transmission network in the West totals 86,000 miles.
 More than half of the additional capacity needed to support net-zero in the West can be achieved by targeting grid upgrades (i.e., reconductoring) and co-locating additional capacity within 6,700 to 7,600 miles of existing electrical utility rights-of-way (ROW), as seen in the table in Figure 2.
 The length of new ROW corridors needed for additional high voltage transmission lines under the 'high electrification' scenario is only 6,259 miles.
-The model sites as much as 16 GW of transmission capacity in these new ROW corridors, requiring them to be much wider than normal 500 kV corridors to allow for multiple high voltage transmission lines.
+The model sites as much as 16 GW of transmission capacity in these new ROW corridors.
+There are many ways to accommodate additional capacity in a new corridor.
+Some ROW corridors will need to be sized up to allow for multiple high voltage transmission lines.
 Minimizing the development of new ROW corridors could reduce barriers associated with ROW permitting.
 More efficient use of new ROWs means that it is possible to more than double the megawatt-miles of transmission, while only increasing total distance of lines by 7-8%.
 Figure 2 illustrates the potential electrical transmission corridors by 2050 under the 'high electrification' scenario.